SabrinaCreates/reflecta-tadhack-2025/README.md

 ## 🤝 Contributing

 This project was created for TADHack 2025.
-For questions or collaboration opportunities, please reach out through email sinczedy@gmail.com
+For questions or collaboration opportunities, please reach out through the hackathon platform.

-Copyright (c) 2025 Reflecta
+## 📄 Copyright

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+Reflecta is a concept and product created by Sabrina Inczedy Pagan.
+All rights reserved.
+This project is shared for demonstration purposes for TADHack 2025 only.

 ---